INCF/swc-specification/docs/source/swc.rst

 swc_specification
 =================

-Information about the SWC file specification
+Information about the SWC file specification.
+A video describing the specification can be found here: https://vimeo.com/853224668?share=copy

-Specification of standard SWC - adpated from (3)
+Specification of standard SWC - adapted from (3)
 ------------------------------------------------

 An SWC file (S.W.C. encodes for the last names of its initial designers